echr-od/ECHR-OD_predictions/README.md

    |----- binary_generate_latex.py                     <-- script to generate latex tables from binary output
    |----- binary_learning_curves.py                    <-- generate the learning curves for the best methods on each binary dataset
    |----- binary_statistics.py                         <-- generate statistics about the binary datasets
+   |----- generate_reports  .py                        <-- script to generate the reports
    |----- multiclass_experiments.py                    <-- script to run experiments on multiclass dataset
    |----- multiclass_confusion_matrices.py             <-- script to plot confusion matrices from multiclass output
    |----- multiclass_generate_latex.py                 <-- script to generate latex tables from multiclass output